 Log jam in the Narrows, September 2012

-September 18, 2012 – Russ Howison from PacifiCorp inform outfitters and local paddlers that the dam removal is officially complete!
-However, they are still working on slope restoration and debris removal, so the section of river below Northwestern park remains closed.
+Russ Howison from PacifiCorp informs outfitters and local paddlers that the dam removal is officially complete!
+However, they are still working on slope restoration and debris removal, so the section of the river below Northwestern Park remains closed.

 Condit Dam Removal